 Dental crowns can be used to restore a tooth back to its original size and shape.
-In fact, this type of restoration is necessary when all the teeth are not coming together as they should as not fixing it could lead to bite issues down the road.
+In fact, this types of dental crowns restoration is necessary when all the adjacent teeth are not coming together as they should as not fixing it could lead to biting issues down the road.
 With crowns, the patient can have a fully functioning mouth and eat and speak normally.

 When placed over teeth, dental crowns will not shift, unlike dentures which tend to have some movement.
 This means crowns are a lot more comfortable compared to dentures.
-In addition, crowns are often used to cover dental implants, which are dental prosthesis used to replace missing teeth.
+In addition, porcelain-fused-to-metal or resin crowns are often used to cover dental implants, which are dental prostheses used to replace missing teeth.

 Studies show that dental crowns last longer than any other dental restoration, with an average lifespan of 5-15 years.
 Why this big gap?
 There’s a lot of factors that come into play.
 Our article on the longevity of dental crowns will explain more.

-To prepare a tooth for a dental crown, some filing down is needed to get the tooth into the right shape.
-This process is often extensive and irreversible — so once a tooth is prepared for a crown, it WILL need the crown and there’s no going back.
+To prepare an entire tooth for a dental crown, some filing down is needed to get the tooth into the right shape.
+This process is often extensive and irreversible — so once a tooth is prepared for a crown, it WILL need a dental crown and there’s no going back.

 In some patients, the crown can become loose or even fall off completely, exposing the tooth to bacteria and potentially resulting in tooth decay.
 However, this only happens if your crown is done by an inexperienced or negligent dentist.